ehsanul/ehsanul.com/content/blog/brick.md

 requirement for optimality, which we have already given up through all the discretization we did earlier in the process.
-If we're willing to give up more optimality for performance, we can even scale the cost from the heuristic function!
+If we're willing to give up more optimality for performance, we can even scale the cost from the heuristic function, which is clearly inadmissible!
 With a very accurate heuristic function such as the one we have, we still get a reasonable result.

 Here's the result of a TODO scaling factor on the kNN heuristic: